MinMengbin/CANBUS_J1939_CANopen/README.md

       iface lo inet loopback

-add folling lines after.
-You should see soemthing like this
+add following lines after.
+You should see something like below

     iface lo inet loopback